RTGS-Lab/QualityAirQualityCities/README.md

 9. Upon approval of the Pull Request, your issue will be merged into the `dev` branch and you can start on a new issue.

 ## More Git help
 Check [this](https://ohshitgit.com/) out if your having a git of a problem...
+[This is](https://education.github.com/git-cheat-sheet-education.pdf) a more basic cheatsheet.

 ## Infrastructure and Deployment